 Flame Retardant Notoxicom® B6000 (FR PC/ABS) and Notoxicom® S6000 (FR PC/ASA)

-Polymer Compounders Limited (PCL) are very proud to announce an entirely new category of product which will redefine flame retardant polymers.
-After many years of complex research and development, Notoxicom® B6000 (FR PC/ABS) and Notoxicom® S6000 (FR PC/ASA) have now been launched.
-Over time it is expected that the Notoxicom® family of products will grow further to support the innovation of our customers.
+Polymer Compounders Limited (PCL) proudly announces a new category of product set to redefine flame retardant polymers.
+After extensive research and development, we have launched Notoxicom® B6000 (FR PC/ABS) and Notoxicom® S6000 (FR PC/ASA).
+We expect the Notoxicom® product family to expand over time, supporting our customers’ innovation.

 Notoxicom® is our registered tradename for specialist halogen and aryl ester free flame retardant polymers.
 What makes these materials so special is that they retain industry-leading performance, whilst being much less toxic products.
 Within this range, we have polymers to suit many applications from battery casings to the state-of-the-art medical devices